awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 + Athena does not support different storage classes within the bucket specified by the `LOCATION` clause, does not support the `GLACIER` storage class, and does not support Requester Pays buckets\.
 For more information, see [Storage Classes](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html), [Changing the Storage Class of an Object in Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/ChgStoClsOfObj.html), and [Requester Pays Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) in the *Amazon Simple Storage Service Developer Guide*\.

-## Hive DDL Functions Supported<a name="hive-ddl-functions-supported"></a>
+## Functions Supported<a name="hive-ddl-functions-supported"></a>

 The functions supported in Athena queries are those found within Presto\.
-For more information, see [Functions and Operators](https://prestodb.io/docs/current/functions.html) in the Presto documentation\.
+For more information, see [Presto 0\.172 Functions and Operators](https://prestodb.io/docs/0.172/functions.html) in the Presto documentation\.

 ## CREATE TABLE AS Type Statements Are Not Supported<a name="create-table-as-type-statements-are-not-supported"></a>